Best DNA Test for Weight Loss (2024)

-Maintaining a healthy weight can be difficult, especially if you're not aware of how your body and genetic makeup influence how quickly or slowly you can shed extra pounds.
+Maintaining a healthy weight can be difficult, especially if you’re unaware of how your body and genetic makeup influence how quickly or slowly you can shed extra pounds.

-No matter how hard we work to lose weight or live as healthy a life as possible, our genetic information influences our weight.
+No matter how hard we work to lose weight or live as healthy as possible, our genetic information influences our weight.

-We each have to tailor our own approach to weight loss while keeping in mind how we're built and how our DNA has contributed to our lifestyles and capacity for exercise.
+We each have to tailor our approach to weight loss while considering how we’re built and how our DNA has contributed to our lifestyles and capacity for exercise.

-Knowing what you’re up against when it comes to DNA and weight loss doesn’t mean you can change your genetic information, but it does mean you can make lifestyle changes based on what you learn.
+Knowing what you’re up against regarding DNA and weight loss doesn’t mean you can change your genetic information, but you can make lifestyle changes based on what you learn.

 What are Five Ways DNA Testing Can Help You Lose Weight?

-What “works” fitness or exercise-wise varies from person to person depending on their goals and their genetic makeup.
+What “works” fitness or exercise-wise varies from person to person, depending on their goals and genetic makeup.

-Some people's DNA may dictate that consistent, light exercise is enough.
-Others may have a different reality and have a metabolism that isn't as fast.
+Some people’s DNA may dictate that consistent, light exercise is enough.
+Others may have a different reality and a slower metabolism.

-The key here is to use genetic information to determine which exercises will offer the best benefits for you based on your goals.
-The more you know about how your body works based on its genes, the better you’ll be able to plan your fitness regimen.
+The key here is to use genetic information to determine which exercises will benefit you best based on your goals.
+The more you know how your body works based on its genes, the better you can plan your fitness regimen.

 Injuries are one of the main reasons people fall off the exercise wagon.

-Even the most motivated and disciplined people can lose their enthusiasm for using exercise to lose weight if they suffer an injury.
-Understanding your risk and knowing how to work around that risk helps you determine which exercises are best for you.
+Even the most motivated and disciplined people can lose enthusiasm for exercising to lose weight if they suffer an injury.
+Understanding your risk and how to work around that risk helps you determine which exercises are best for you.

-DNA provides a detailed analysis of how your genes affect your body’s ability to build muscle and whether you are susceptible to specific injuries, such as torn ligaments or broken bones.
+DNA provides a detailed analysis of how your genes affect your body’s ability to build muscle and whether you are susceptible to specific injuries, such as torn ligaments or broken bones.3

 When most people hear allergies, they think of stuffy noses and other hay fever symptoms.
 But there are other types of allergies, including food allergies.
 And food allergies can cause you to hold onto excess body fat.